 | Endpoint URL | The full API endpoint URL | https://dev.api.weya.live/ai/tools/emi-calculation |

 Switch to the Headers tab to add any HTTP headers required by the API.
+Click + Add header and enter the header name and value.
+For our example:| Header Name | Header Value |

 Content-Type | application/json |